thumbliner/thumbliner/bio.md

 A curious outsider in Canada.<br>

-Thumbliner is a digital handle—this is a personal corner of the internet.<br>
+Thumbliner is a digital handle—this is a little corner of the internet.<br>

-Thanks for stopping by.
-You’re welcome to drop a quick greeting.<br>
+Glad you stopped by.
+Feel free to say hi.<br>

 cast [at] thumbliner [dot] com

+Mail is checked infrequently.<br>

 ---